-BG: You favor the concept of “venture philanthropy” and have repeatedly emphasized that you’re not interested in traditional check-writing charity.
+TAS: You favor the concept of “venture philanthropy” and have repeatedly emphasized that you’re not interested in traditional check-writing charity.
 With a rising generation of tech millionaires and billionaires in Silicon Valley and elsewhere, how do you think the next generation will approach philanthropy?

 EB:I have been impressed by the work of our country’s next generation of philanthropists.
 People like Mark Zuckerberg and Priscilla Chan, Laurene Powell Jobs and others are dedicating their wealth to doing good.
 But many new millionaires and billionaires have not yet made enough of a commitment to philanthropy.
 We all have an obligation to give back to our communities.

-BG: What philanthropic efforts within the arts do you have planned for the future?
+TAS: What philanthropic efforts within the arts do you have planned for the future?

 EB:Right now, we plan on continuing to welcome as many people as possible, especially first-time museumgoers, to The Broad.
 We will also continue sharing artwork through our loan program.